 Not all Advantage Plans are the same.
 Make sure you take your time and do your homework.

 If you are not new to Medicare, you’ll have to wait until the Annual Enrollment Period (Oct.
 15th – Dec.
 7th) before you are able to apply for a Medicare Advantage Plan

 Also known as a Medicare Medical Savings Account, is a type of Advantage Plan that is similar to a Health Savings Account.

 There are 2 levels of coverage in an MSA plan.
 A high deductible health insurance policy and a savings account dedicated to paying for your Medical Expenses.

-Before you have any coverage, you’ll need to meet the yearly deductible (varies by plan).
-You can pay for the deductible out of pocket, or use the money that is available in your MSA account.
+Before you have any coverage, you’ll need to meet the yearly deductible (which varies by plan).
+You can pay for the deductible out-of-pocket, or use the money that is available in your MSA account.